We Welcome Your Application to Join Us!

 Days 6-10: Hike in Yellowstone National Park & Avalanche Peak

-We’ll drive south to Jackson for a two-day raft adventure on the Snake River with professional guides.
+We’ll drive south to Jackson for a one-day raft adventure on the Snake River with professional guides.
 We’ll wake up early and enjoy a scenic float down the river with views of the amazing landscape and wildlife.
-We’ll get to spend the night on the river bank with our rafting guides, experiencing life a little more removed from civilization.
-The following morning, we’ll continue down the Snake while enjoying class II and III whitewater rapids.
-After rafting, we’ll eat dinner and celebrate two weeks of adventure in Yellowstone.
+We’ll get to spend the day on the river with our rafting guides, experiencing life a little more removed from civilization.

 1Authorized Permittee of the National Park Service

-11 nights of frontcountry camping.
-Campground facilities will vary and may include flush toilets, showers and/or laundry.
+12 nights of frontcountry camping.
+Campground facilities will vary and may include flush toilets, showers, and/or laundry.

 - Medium-Sized Duffel Bag or Backpack